R3tr0BoiDX/smwc-api-python/README.md

 ## Example usage

 Using this is quite simple.
 It's made sure that all identifiers reflect how the site and API names their counterparts.
 So if you're familiar with the site, this should be easy to get used to.
 All parameter and attributes are explained in the attached **docstrings**!
+To some extent, you can even see the proper website and API specification as documentation of this.

 ```python
 from api import get_section_list